Shaheed Vijay Singh Pathik Sports Complex: Home ground for Afghanistan

 The stadium became the home ground for the Afghanistan cricket team after they decided to shift their home ground from Sharjah.
 The stadium hosted 2015–17 ICC Intercontinental Cup match between Afghanistan cricket team and Namibia cricket team in April 2016 as Afghanistan beat Namibia by an innings and 36 runs.

 On 25 July 2016, it was announced that Afghanistan will host a full series against Ireland at this stadium.
 Besides a 4-day Intercontinental cup match, Ireland and Afghanistan played 5 ODIs and 3 T20Is in March 2017.
 Afghanistan won both T20I series 3–0, and ODI series 3–2.

 The ground was also set to host its first ever Test match between Afghanistan and New Zealand in September 2024.
 However the Test was abandoned without a single ball being bowled due to a wet outfield on days one and two, followed by heavy rain.
 This was only the eight instance of a Test match being abandoned without where single ball being bowled.

-The ground will no longer host international cricket due to poor drainage.
+The ground will no longer host international cricket due to poor drainage and has been revoked by the ICC.